stevenblair/rapid61850/README.md

 ```
 Clearly, a real implementation might include the use of platform-specific timers, interrupts and callbacks, where needed.

-The generated code implements all IEDs specified in the SCD file.
+The generated C code implements all IEDs specified in the SCD file.
 You can use the code to emulate the communications between several IEDs, or just use one IED's implementation.

 ### Callbacks after a dataset is decoded ###